-A website is really the hub of any social media marketing strategy, so your Instagram strategy should send engaged users to your website where they’ll see more about your products and services and purchase.
+A website is really the hub of any social media marketing strategy, so your Instagram strategy should send engaged users to your website where they’ll see more about your products and services, and purchase.

 Based on data from Salesforce Canada, brands within the luxury market use an Instagram strategy more than other firms, with firms selling intangibles, like financial services, employing an Instagram strategy the least of any industry.

-Content marketing as part of Instagram strategy
+Content marketing as part of an Instagram strategy

 The rules for content marketing on Instagram mirror those for publishing on any other social platform, including your blog — publish high-quality content on a consistent basis and balance non-promotional images with images of new products or other promotional pieces.